Sevcik v. Sandoval: Lawsuit

 On April 10, 2012, Lambda Legal, an LGBT rights advocacy organization, filed suit in the U.S. District Court for the District of Nevada on behalf of eight same-sex couples.
+Four of the couples were denied marriage licenses in Nevada solely because they were same-sex couples, and four had valid marriages from other jurisdictions that Nevada refused to recognize as marriages under state law.
+The plaintiffs challenged the state’s refusal to permit marriage or recognize lawful marriages as violating their rights under the Equal Protection Clause of the Fourteenth Amendment.
 Four of the couples had been denied marriage licenses by county clerks in Nevada.
 The other four had married in other jurisdictions (California and Canada) and wanted Nevada to recognize their relationships as marriages.
-The suit named as defendants Gov. Brian Sandoval and three county clerks.
-Lambda Attorney Tara Borelli explained the plaintiffs' argument: "[W]e are relying on the Nevada domestic partnership law to help illustrate how irrational the unequal treatment of same-sex couples is, because there are a number of rationales they have articulated for this kind of discrimination that really are not credible in Nevada.
+The suit named Governor Brian Sandoval and three county clerks as defendants.
+Lambda Attorney Tara Borelli explained the plaintiffs' argument:"[W]e are relying on the Nevada domestic partnership law to help illustrate how irrational the unequal treatment of same-sex couples is, because there are a number of rationales they have articulated for this kind of discrimination that really are not credible in Nevada.
 For example, it is often argued in these cases that there is an interest relating to children and parenting.
-But in Nevada, separate and apart from the constitutional amendment, the state treats same-sex couple equally as parents in other respects.
-And so that can't be what the marriage amendment is about, because it has no effect on parenting."
-The plaintiffs argued that Nevada's contrast of marriage and domestic partnership, which it called a "second-class status", distinguished their case from Minnesota's lack of any provision for same-sex couples in 1972, when the Supreme Court in Baker v.
+But in Nevada, separate and apart from the constitutional amendment, the state treats same-sex couples equally as parents in other respects.
+And so that can't be what the marriage amendment is about, because it has no effect on parenting."The plaintiffs argued that Nevada's contrast of marriage and domestic partnership, which it called a "second-class status," distinguished their case from Minnesota's lack of any provision for same-sex couples in 1972, when the Supreme Court in Baker v.
 Nelson refused to hear a challenge to Minnesota's restrictive marriage definition "for want of a substantial federal question."

 As part of their equal protection claim, the plaintiffs argued that the court should evaluate distinctions based on sexual orientation using the heightened scrutiny standard.
-They did not assert a fundamental right to marry nor a due process claim, but focused on the equal protection claim and Nevada's disparate treatment of same-sex couples, being "so convinced that our equal protection claim is correct that we wanted to keep the focus of the case there...
-And courts often like to decide questions no more broadly than they need to, to resolve a case.
+Instead of asserting a fundamental right to marry or a due process claim, they focused on the equal protection claim and Nevada's disparate treatment of same-sex couples, being "so convinced that our equal protection claim is correct that we wanted to keep the focus of the case there..."
+Courts often like to decide questions no more broadly than is necessary to resolve a case.